Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Here are Twelve Things You Can Do To Protect Pets

 Share information on the dangers and adverse effects of microchips.
 Contact your local shelter and rescues with information.
+Make sure they know you do not want microchips forced on pets because of the pain, illness and exploitation associated with them.
+Tell them about the FRAUD and the Betrayal of Dogs Trust.
 Suggestions#1

 If your pet has a microchip and any adverse effects that may be related, report it in an adverse events report to the FDA.
 Suggestions#2